CE Sabadell FC: History

 In the 2010–11 season, Sabadell, managed by Lluís Carreras, won its group in the regular season.
-In the playoffs, the team drew both games against SD Eibar, but was eventually promoted on the away goals rule following the 1–1 score at the Ipurua Municipal Stadium, returning to the professional divisions after 18 years.
+In the playoffs, the team drew both games against SD Eibar, but was eventually promoted on the away goals rule following the 1–1 score at the Ipurua Municipal Stadium with Marc Fernández scoring the historic goal, returning to the professional divisions after 18 years.
+Three young players who were loaned by other Catalan clubs, winger Isaac Cuenca, midfielder Juanjo Ciércoles and striker Hiroshi Ibusuki, had a big impact in the successful campaign.
+It was the second promotion for goalkeeper David de Navas, who signed for the club when it was in the fourth tier in 2007.

 Sabadell struggled in their return to the second level finishing in 19th place, being the first side in the relegation zone.
-However, they were spared when Villarreal CF dropped down a division in the top flight, which led to the automatic relegation of its reserve team Villarreal CF B. Sabadell finished second level as 16th in 2012–13 season, as 10th in the 2013–14 season.
-Finally Sabadell finished it as 21st and relegated to third level after 4 years.
+However, they were spared when Villarreal CF dropped down a division in the top flight, which led to the automatic relegation of its reserve team Villarreal CF B. Sabadell finished second level as 16th in 2012–13 season, with Carreras departing at the end of the campaign.
+Manu Lanzarote, who finished the league with 14 goals and 11 assists in 37 games, also left the club and was signed by RCD Espanyol.
+The announcement was made four months before the end of the season.